mimoduo/mimogear/docs/pug/partials.md

 Pug partials serve as reusable blocks for your site.
 The content of a partial will never change.
 There are several starter partials to help jump start your pug development process:

 * Address
+* Gallery: uses data from the /src/images folder
 * Main Nav: uses `"mainNav"` data from configuration.json
 * Search
 * Social Nav: uses `"socialNav"` data from configuration.json